-Encouraging people to dive deeper into the PachaMama experience, a minimum period of 10 nights is asked.
-Unless booking for a specific workshop, please plan your stay for 10 nights.
+Encouraging people to dive deeper into the PachaMama experience, a minimum stay of seven nights is asked.
+Unless booking for a specific workshop, please plan your stay for atleast seven nights.

 Yes, but it is strongly advisable to use a 4-wheel-drive.

 During the Retreats, PachaMama is in Silence.
 All public places in the commune are silent zones and no children activities are planned during this time.
 If you are a couple, one of you may participate, but as a single parent this would be impossible as you would be required to be in silence and it is a full time schedule.